What is in MSG Seasoning?

 Does MSG Make You Feel Full?

-MSG seasoning may also play a role in enhancing satiety, the feeling of fullness after eating.
+MSG seasoning may also play a role in enhancing satiety, the notion of fullness after eating.
 Some studies suggest that the umami taste provided by MSG can increase the satisfaction derived from a meal by lighting up taste buds and communicating with calcium channels, potentially reducing the overall amount of food consumed.

 Additionally, meals that are rich in umami flavours often include nutrient-dense ingredients like vegetables, lean proteins, and whole grains, further contributing to a feeling of fullness.
 Although of course, this is entirely circumstantial.